Bicuspid Aortic Valve Screening at Lurie Children’s Heart Center

 A bicuspid aortic valve (BAV) is a congenital abnormality of the aortic valve that is hereditary in nature.
 If someone in your family has BAV, there is an approximately 1 in 10 chance someone else in the family may have this, too.
 Lurie Children’s and the American Heart Association recommend that other family members be screened for BAV.

-Why get screened?
+Why get screened for BAV?

 Current recommendations are that all first-degree relatives — parents and siblings — of a person diagnosed with BAV should be screened.
 If diagnosed early, BAV can be managed prior to causing symptoms or complications.